zwyatt/SeekDB/README.md

 Data is stored in SeekDB.db.

 ## Known Issues
+- Update functionality currently nondeterministic using wait and async for two files
 - Seekrep and seekdb only take one keyword as a name argument.
 - It's difficult to tell what type of damage to use on mobs with a lot of immunities and no weaknesses or strengths.